-Dr. Anthony Wexler is Director of the AQRC.
+Dr. Anthony Wexler is Director of AQRC.
 He is responsible for directing and implementing University and program specific policies at AQRC.
 Dr. Wexler holds ultimate responsibility for the financial and safety performance of AQRC.

-Oversight of operations for the CSN and IMPROVE programs at AQRC is the responsibility of the Principal Investigator, Dr. Nicole Hyslop.
-For each program, Dr. Hyslop is responsible for financial oversight, staff management, program deliverables, and problem resolution.
+Oversight of operations for the CSN program at AQRC is the responsibility of the Principal Investigator, Dr. Nicole Hyslop.
+Dr. Hyslop is responsible for financial oversight, staff management, program deliverables, and problem resolution.